 Stick to a limited colour palette

-Most brands will generally have a colour palette that they stick with, which helps guide their collections and also the overall aesthetic of the brand.
+Most brands will generally have a colour palette that they stick with for each collection, that’s also in keeping with the overall aesthetic of the brand.
 By adopting the same approach with your closet, you can narrow down the pieces that you own to certain hues that can easily be mixed and matched, which will then make it easier to pull looks together.

 Edit, edit, edit